segmentio/segment-docs/src/connections/destinations/catalog/gist/index.md

 {% include content/connection-modes.md %}

 1. From the Segment App's Destinations catalog page, click **Add Destination**.
-2. Search for "Gist" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Gist" in the Destinations Catalog, and select the Gist destination.
 3. Drop in your [API Key](https://app.getgist.com/projects/_/settings/api-key) into your Segment Settings UI.

 ## Identify